Scheduled MonumentsEnglandCastle Hill motte and bailey castle, Castle Carlton

 What is Castle Hill motte and bailey castle, Castle Carlton?

-Castle Hill motte and bailey castle at Castle Carlton is a Norman fortification located in Lincolnshire, dating to the medieval period following the Norman Conquest of 1066.
+Castle Hill motte and bailey castle at Castle Carlton in Lincolnshire is a Norman fortification of twelfth-century date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016783.

 Who is responsible for protecting Castle Hill motte and bailey castle, Castle Carlton?